 Soft Matter Physics is rapidly developed field of physics which enclose different research areas like colloid and surface science, physical chemistry, biophysics, between others at the interface between physics, chemistry, biology and technological sciences.
 Fields like Soft Nanoscience, Biotechnology, soft-electronics, drug development, pharmacology etc have been taken advantage for decades of the knowledge developed in soft matter physics.
 Hence this is nowadays a main fundamental topic in most of the university study programs in different disciplines.
 In general Soft Matter deals mainly with matter in between solid and liquid phase.

-Here I show my research developed during more than 10 years working in different universities and research institutes all around Europe.
-The different topics and main research interest have been addressed independently and in parallel to other topics at different accademic institutions.
+Here I show my research developed during more than 15 years working in different universities, research institutes and companies all around Europe.
+The different topics and main research interest have been addressed independently and in parallel to other topics at different academic institutions.

 "Reply to “Comment on ‘Penetration of Action Potentials During Collision in the Median and Lateral Giant Axons of Invertebrates”’"